lilmond/sudos/README.md

 ### v2.5.5
 - Fixed issue#7 (https://github.com/lilmond/sudos/issues/7)

+## Caution
+This program is not for educational purposes and shall not be used without prior authorization from the target machine administrator.
+By using this, you acknowledge that we will not take any responsibility to any damage this program caused.

 ## Feedback and Issue
 Please don't hesistate to submit feedback and issue at: https://github.com/lilmond/sudos/issues